oevkaya/datafest_UoE/content/faq.md

 #### Do we have to stay the entire time?

 No. You may come and go as you please.
-However, you are not allowed to work on the project except while you are on ASA DataFest<sup><small>TM</small></sup> grounds, and at least 3 members of your team must attend the introduction.
+However, you are not allowed to work on the project except while you are on ASA DataFest<sup><small>TM</small></sup> grounds (i.e. at Bayes Centre), and at least 3 members of your team must attend the introduction.

 #### What can I win?